jpmrblood/ai-suka/src/content/blog/antam-gold-controversy-analysis.md

 ## Background: Antam's Position in Indonesia's Gold Market

 PT Aneka Tambang Tbk (Antam) operates as a key player in Indonesia's mining sector, with particular strength in precious metals processing and distribution.
-The company's Unit Bisnis Pengolahan dan Pemurnian Logam Mulia (UBPP LM) manages gold refining and bullion production, making Antam one of the few Indonesian companies with London Bullion Market Association (LBMA) certification for precious metals processing.[^1]
+The company's Unit Bisnis Pengolahan dan Pemurnian Logam Mulia (UBPP LM) manages gold refining and bullion production, making Antam one of the few Indonesian companies with London Bullion Market Association (LBMA) certification for precious metals processing (Reuters, 2024).

 ### The LBMA Certification Advantage